salbrec/seqQscorer/README.md

 ## Preprocessing for fastq files

 You'll need a bowtie2 genome index as input for seqQscorer.
-If you don't have the genome index, check out the README in [genome index](utils/genome_index/) for a reference for the download from the official Bowtie2 webpage.
+If you don't have the genome index, check out the README in [genome index](utils/genome_index/) for a reference to the download from the official Bowtie2 webpage.
 If you would like to use a small example file right away, there is one in the docker: `/var/examples/single/ENCFF165NJF.fastq.gz`.
-Even smaller examples for a paired-end test can be used from here: `/var/examples/paired/`.
+Filees for a paired-end test can be found here: `/var/examples/paired/`.
 Note, these are examples just for testing the installation, the files were reduced to randomly picked reads.
-Especially the paired-end example has only ~100k reads which is far away from a real NGS sample.
+Especially the paired-end example has only ~100k reads which is far less than a real NGS sample.

 All seqQscorer feature sets can be derived by using the provided python script applied on an input fastq file or a pair of fastq files in case of paired-end sequencing.